artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

 2. (**Data Preprocessing**)[https://github.com/artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/blob/main/Data%20Augmentation%20%26%20Visualization.ipynb]: Preprocessing the medical images to ensure they are standardized and suitable for input into machine learning models.
 This includes tasks such as resizing, normalization, and augmentation.
-W use majorly two types of Data Augmentation:
+We use majorly two types of Data Augmentation:

 - **Symmetry:** Involves flipping an image horizontally or vertically to create new samples.
 - **Rotation:** Rotating an image by a certain angle to create new samples.

-3. **Model Development**: Developing and training advanced machine learning models, such as convolutional neural networks (CNNs) or deep learning models, to classify medical images as COVID-19 positive or negative.
-We first designed two CNN models
+3. **Model Development**: Developing and training advanced machine learning models, such as convolutional neural networks (CNNs) or deep learning models, to classify medical images as COVID-19 , Normal, orViral Pneumonia.
+Generally, we first deigned two CNN models, then proposes a fine-tuned CNN model.
+Then we employed transfer learning to train Resnet-18 & Resnet-26 for our project.
+For additional models, we implemented EfficientNet as well as InceptionV3.
+So in general, we have the following models implemented in our project:

+- **CNN-1** 12 layer CNN with max pooling.
+- **CNN-2** 12 convolutional layers and introducing Dropout layers
+- **CNN-best_3** Fine-tuned 12-layer CNN.
+Hyperparameter done by Gridsearch.
+- **ResNet-26**
+- **Resnet-18**
+- **EfficientNet**
+- **InceptionV3**

-4. **Evaluation**: Evaluating the performance of the developed models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).
+5. **Evaluation**: Evaluating the performance of the developed models using metrics such as accuracy, sensitivity, specificity, and area under the receiver operating characteristic curve (AUC-ROC).

-5. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings, considering factors such as scalability, interpretability, and regulatory compliance.
+6. **Deployment**: Exploring options for deploying the trained models in real-world healthcare settings, considering factors such as scalability, interpretability, and regulatory compliance.

 ## Getting Started